rose-collectionservices/collection-services-manual/03-ACCESSIONING/readme.md

 *	As you go through the accessioning process, complete the steps in the Airtable checklist and confirm by clicking the checkboxes.

 ### 3.2.2 Tracking of Special Formats (Audiovisual, Born Digital, Web)
+*	Add information regarding any known born-digital media and/or hardware to the born-digital inventory, which is stored in the [Digital Archives Tab](<https://emory.sharepoint.com/:x:/r/sites/BoxDeletedUsers14/Shared%20Documents/aczebla_emory_edu/MARBL_Master%20SHELF%20LIST/Shelf%20List.xlsx?d=wf0968fe689044379898108b0228a3a62&csf=1&web=1&e=izc57O&nav=MTVfezAwMDAwMDAwLTAwMDEtMDAwMC0wMzAwLTAwMDAwMDAwMDAwMH0>) of the  Master Shelf List.
+*	Audiovisual materials should be included in the AV Inventory.

 ## 3.3 Accessioning Workflow
 ### 3.3.1 Acquisition Paperwork and CL-2 Files
 Confirm that you have the necessary acquisitions paperwork.